vn971/rua/README.md

 ## How it works / directories
-RUA uses the following dirs in your home:

 | directory | meaning |
 | ------------- | ------------- |
 | `~/.config/rua/pkg/` | Step 1, directory where AUR packages are cloned into.
 You review and make local modifications here |